-The number of resolved defeaters might be considered a measure of the effectiveness or diligence with which the negative perspective has been explored [107]; this can be subject to gaming (e.g., using trivially different defeaters to raise the number of resolutions), but can be effective when undertaken with care as "eliminative argumentation" [36, 51].
+The number of resolved defeaters might be considered a measure of the effectiveness or diligence with which the negative perspective has been explored [115]; this can be subject to gaming (e.g., using trivially different defeaters to raise the number of resolutions), but can be effective when undertaken with care as "eliminative argumentation" [39,54].

 A defeater to an assurance case is rather like a hazard to a system: that is a conjecture why things might go wrong.
 Hazard analysis is not judged by how many hazards are found, but by the historical record and rational justification of the method used, and the diligence of its performance.
 We think similar evaluations should be applied to the negative perspectives of an assurance case and so we advocate use of systematic (and potentially automated) methods for discovery of defeaters.
-These include methods based on Answer Set Programming [47] and application of "knowledge bases" concerning historical flaws in both systems [37] and assurance cases [57] (although the strict requirements of Assurance 2.0 cases are intended to exclude most fallacies of the latter kind "by construction").
+These include methods based on Answer Set Programming [91] and application of "knowledge bases" concerning historical flaws in systems [40] and fallacies in assurance cases [60] (although the strict requirements of Assurance 2.0 cases are intended to exclude most of the latter "by construction").
+Because Assurance 2.0 arguments are composed of only five types of (building) blocks, it is feasible to enumerate candidate defeaters for each type and apply these systematically, and potentially automatically, to assurance cases as they are developed.
+We discuss methods of defeater discovery in forthcoming report [90].

 Residual Doubts: The world is uncertain so not all doubts can be resolved.
 For example, we may design a system to tolerate any two faults and have good reasons and evidence to suppose that is sufficient to cover the exposure on any expected mission.
 But doubts remain: what if more than two faults do arrive?
 Or, for a security perspective, what if advances elsewhere render our cryptographic key length insufficient?
-Here we can explore consequences and likelihoods and thereby assess risk (their product).
+In these cases we can acknowledge the existence of a valid defeater to our case and then explore their consequences and likelihoods and thereby assess risk (their product).
 Some of these residual risks may be unacceptable and thereby prompt a review, but others may be considered acceptable or unavoidable.
 It is crucial however that these judgments are conscious ones and that they are recorded in the assurance case.